Chrono-byte/Hammer/README.md

 This mono-repo contains both the server and client portions of Hammer.

-`boiler` is the chat server implementing all server-side chat and UAC `user account control` commands.
+`boiler` is the chat server implementing all server-side API and WS chat functionalities.

 `traincar` is the web-based client.
 Currently it is raw HTML and JavaScript, no fancy libraries.